FarronF/limerick-council-meetings/meetings/2015/04/21-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Municipal District of Adare - Rathkeale - 10th March 2015.md

 Members were informed that a request to receive a deputation had been received from

 Croom Parish Sporting and Education Group.
-On the proposal of Councillor Neville,--- 6
+On the proposal of Councillor Neville,
+---
+6

 seconded by Councillor O‟Donoghue it was agreed to receive this deputation at the next